 - Visit a website that provides employee reviews: it’s beneficial to conduct research and analyze the information available on official channels with first-hand feedback from current or former employees.
-Visit sites like Glassdoor and Monster or have a look at conversations taking place on the company’s Facebook page.
+For example, visit sites like Glassdoor and Monster or have a look at conversations taking place on the company’s Facebook page.
 These pieces of information will help you understand how the employees perceive the organization “from the inside”.

 - Engage with your network: more often than not, someone in your network works, used to work, or knows someone who worked for the organization you’re applying to.
 Don’t be shy and reach out to those individuals.
 You might be able to collect some valuable feedback there as well.

-Depending on a product or service that the company provides, it’s worth checking what customers are saying about the company and how satisfied they are with the service, reading company reviews.
+Depending on a product or service that the company provides, it’s worth checking what customers are saying about the company.
+To find out how satisfied they are with the service, you can read company reviews for example.
 You can understand a lot about how the organization manages its employees based on how it approaches its customers.

 There are multiple institutes and organizations which recognize and award companies for their working conditions, ethical values, or corporate social responsibility (CSR) activities.